 “Today, my youngest daughter is three years old.
 In 2090, she will be 74.
 I know someone who is currently spilling her breakfast all over herself who might have to live on that planet.”

-Roemheld notes that he used to be a “fuel-head.”
+Roemheld notes that he used to be a “petrol-head.”
 He loved motorcycles and turning fuel into noise and speed.
 But there came a time when he realized that he could no longer afford to think in liters.
-He stepped away from his “fuel-head” ways, started thinking in kilowatt hours, and acquired a position leading electric mobility at Volkswagen, which allows him to help transition mobility from liters into kWh on a large scale.
+He stepped away from his “petrol-head” ways, started thinking in kilowatt hours, and acquired a position leading electric mobility at Volkswagen, which allows him to help transition mobility from liters into kWh on a large scale.

 How Volkswagen plans to achieve an emission-free fleet by 2050